TheWinczi/AI_Map_Recognition/README.md

 3. The task to do was quite difficult, especially since the data was real, not made with machine learning in mind.
 4. I have experienced commercial software development to some extent.

 ### Programming thoughts
 1. I do like how I created packages - "for_all.py" file used all programmed Machine Learning functions and provided functions that the user did not have to worry about used methods.
 2. I do like division all project functions into packages.
+3. Functions documentation makes it easier to go back to writing code or understand the idea behind a specific function.

 ---